-Perindopril Tablets contains lactose.
-If you have been told by your doctor that you have intolerance to some sugars, contact your doctor before taking this medicinal product.
+The tablets contain lactose.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine

-3. How to take Perindopril tablets
+3. How to take Perindopril Tablets

 Always take this medicine exactly as your doctor or pharmacist has told you.
-Check with your doctor or pharmacist if you are not sure.
-Swallow your tablet with a glass of water, preferably at the same time each day, in the morning, before a meal.
+Check with your doctor or pharmacist if you are not sure..

+Swallow your tablet(s) with a glass of water, preferably at the same time each day, in the morning before a meal.
 Your doctor will decide on the correct dose for you.